For Day 55 & 56, we were joined by a mother and daughter combo.

 So here is the thing, Melbourne has a bustling street art scene.

 With gallered streets around town peppered with graffiti.
-Hosier Lane is one of them streets (click for external link).
+Hosier Lane is one of those streets (click for external link).
 Over time, the wall space is repainted, repostered and rephotographed.

 Some of the stuff we got, some it we didn’t, some stuff we recognised, and with other stuff, we didn’t have a clue.